 And he withdrew himself into the wilderness, and prayed.

-A ladies guide to being intentional about meeting with God daily
+An essential guide for ladies about meeting with God daily

 We should prepare for a solitary place of prayer because it is essential to spend time alone with our Father.